MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Set-MgBetaUserLicense.md

 You can also enable and disable specific plans associated with a subscription.
 To learn more about subscriptions and licenses, see this Technet article.
 To get the subscriptions available in the directory, perform a GET subscribedSkus request.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Set-MgUserLicense](/powershell/module/Microsoft.Graph.Users.Actions/Set-MgUserLicense?view=graph-powershell-1.0)

 ## SYNTAX